Skip to the content.

 git clone https://github.com/mariojmdavid/docker-gromacs-cuda.git

-cd docker-gromacs-cuda/gromacs-cpu/
+cd docker-gromacs-cuda/gromacs/

-docker build --build-arg gromacs_ver=2023 -t gromacs -f Dockerfile-cpu .
+docker build --build-arg gromacs_ver=2025.4 -t gromacs-openmp-2025.4 -f Dockerfile-cpu .

 I have a docker image!